amit08255/slack-workbot/README.md

   <h3 align="center">Slack Workbot</h3>

   <p align="center">
-    This is simple slack bot designed in NodeJS and Zeit Now which allows you to track tasks you and other members of your team are working on directly from slack. <b>Under development</b>
+    This is simple slack bot designed in NodeJS and Zeit Now which allows you to track tasks you and other members of your team are working on directly from slack.
+It uses Mongodb for storing task list. <b>Under development</b>
     <br />
   </p>
 </p>